Morocco Reportedly Files Petition to FIFA, CAF to Strip Senegal of AFCON Trophy

 Although play eventually resumed and the penalty was missed, the FRMF maintains that the psychological and physical impact of the stoppage irreversibly altered the contest.

-Chaotic AFCON final overshadowed by walkout
+Chaotic AFCON 2025 final overshadowed by walkout

 Source: Getty Images

-They argue that leaving the field during a decisive moment violated the principles of fair competition and set a dangerous precedent for future tournaments.
+It argued that leaving the field during a decisive moment violated the principles of fair competition and set a dangerous precedent for future tournaments.

-Morocco's appeal downplayed by expert
+Morocco's AFCON final appeal downplayed by expert

 "I believe CAF and FIFA will tread carefully because they do not want to incur the wrath of Africans who have formed an opinion that they already favoured Morocco throughout the tournament.

-"Moroccans feel aggrieved but it is not enough to ask that the AFCON title be stripped from the deserving winners."
+"Moroccans feel aggrieved, but it is not enough to ask that the AFCON title be stripped from the deserving winners."

 The African football body confirmed it is reviewing match footage, referee reports, and official submissions, with the case expected to be referred to disciplinary committees if breaches are established.